Actindo-AG/Documentation/Channels/Operation/04_ManageOrdersReturns.md

+[comment]: <> (returns vorerst ignorieren?!)

 ## Import returns

-If you want to import the returns from a marketplace outside the specified time interval, you can manually trigger the import either for a certain connection or for all configured connection at once.
+If you want to import the returns from a marketplace outside the specified time interval, you can manually trigger the import either for a certain connection or for all configured connections at once.

 ### Import returns for a certain connection